 Different types of portfolio service sit within this, such as the more bespoke traditional Discretionary Portfolio Service (DPS) and Managed Portfolio Services (MPS) which comprise a number of ‘standard’ collective model portfolios.

 In the case of any of these services, a financial adviser, who recommends such investment services to their client, maintains responsibility for that client and must ensure that the DFM is suitable, secure and sustainable.

 Each report is updated at least once a year, following extensive assessment of the latest statutory financial data, together with other financial and supporting information and, in the case of participatory report assessments, further interrogative elements.

 However, the underlying AKG assessment process undertakes ongoing monitoring and review of assessments and ratings throughout the year.
 This means that whilst always taking a ‘long term view’ of financial strength and adding depth and richness of data through the annual revision process, the assessments, ratings and their reports are part of a constant, dynamic process and can be reissued if required at any time.

-AKG has attempted to obtain as much detailed information (particularly of a financial nature) as possible about each of the companies profiled in this series of reports.
+AKG has attempted to obtain as much detailed information (particularly of a financial nature) as possible about each of the companies assessed in this series of reports.
 However, the depth of information available to AKG varies from one company to another, for the following reasons:

 AKG's aim is to publish comparable information, presented in a consistent manner, for each company.
 Where this has not been possible, due to the information not being forthcoming from the company concerned, blank tables are shown.
 AKG's approach to rating companies which do not supply relevant information is naturally much more cautious than for those that do.